Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Headphones have been around in one form or another ever since the first radio was created for consumer use.
-Today we get “brand names” based off of celebrities and athletes and music producers.
+Today we get “brand names” based on celebrities and athletes and music producers.
 This all seems to indicate that the appeal is directed emotionally at the potential buyer.
 And it seems hard to argue against it being effective, even if the product falls way short of providing quality results.
 Quick read: Check the best over-ear headphones available today!

-But if the basic purpose of a pair of headphones is to provide a secure listening environment for a person, sans surroundings “noise”, then a headphones designed with an added purpose should be lauded.
+But if the basic purpose of a pair of headphones is to provide a secure listening environment for a person, sans surroundings “noise”, then headphones designed with an added purpose should be lauded.
 Although, it’s a different story if you’re attempting to play audio out of the headphones and speakers.
 But, you’re getting more for your money than otherwise, and the headphones are having a bit more effort put into their construction, which is great because you don’t want to be fixing broken headphones if they’re too delicate.

-Wicked Audio’s SOLUS is such a headphones.
+Wicked Audio’s SOLUS is such a headphone.
 To start, it has a nicely designed exterior — all black and red meshed together.
-Of course you don’t see that until you’ve taken it out of the box which is “hip.”
+Of course, you don’t see that until you’ve taken it out of the box which is “hip.”
 Yeah, it commands attention with the same black/red color scheme and even throws in a slatted front panel.
 So once you get the headphones out from the plastic insert, you can notice a few things — like that they’re the reason the box was so heavy.
-The SOLUS Headphones are full sized jobbers that cover your ears in a way similar to the flaps on the side of an old fashioned winter kiddie cap.
+The SOLUS Headphones are full-sized jobbers that cover your ears in a way similar to the flaps on the side of an old-fashioned winter kiddie cap.
 Doing this means that sound isolation from the outside world doesn’t have to rely on electronic microphones and acoustic audio canceling waves.
 And when you look at these guys, their size kind of appeals to the emotions too.
 Because big usually means “better.”
 At least to most folks.

 Bottom line: A smart design coupled with large, comfortable ear-cups make wearing the SOLUS headphones a no-brainer when the session is extended. $100 may not buy you much these days, but they will get you the SOLUS – and probably you’ll have some cash left since retail is rarely invoked nowadays.